Clement Martyn Doke: University of the Witwatersrand

-At the request of the government of Southern Rhodesia, Doke investigated the range of dialect diversity among the languages of the country and made recommendations for Unified Shona.
-This formed the basis for Standard Shona.
+At the request of the government of Southern Rhodesia, Doke investigated the range of dialect diversity among the languages of the country and made recommendations for Unified Shona, which formed the basis for Standard Shona.
 He devised a unified orthography based on the Zezuru, Karanga and Manyika dialects.
-However, Doke's orthography was never fully accepted and the South African government introduced an alternative, leaving Shona with two competing orthographies between 1935 and 1955.
+However, Doke's orthography was never fully accepted, and the South African government introduced an alternative, which left Shona with two competing orthographies between 1935 and 1955.

-During his tenure Doke developed and promoted a method of linguistic analysis and description of the Bantu languages that was based upon the structure of these languages.
+During his tenure, Doke developed and promoted a method of linguistic analysis and description of the Bantu languages that was based upon the structure of these languages.
 The "Dokean model" continues to be one of the dominant models of linguistic description in Southern and Central Africa.
 His classification of the Bantu languages was for many years the dominant view of the interrelations among the African languages.
 He was also an early describer of Khoisan and Bantu click consonants, devising phonetic symbols for a number of them.

 Doke served the University of the Witwatersrand until his retirement in 1953.
 He was awarded the honorary degree of Doctor of Letters by Rhodes University and the honorary degree of Doctor of Laws by the University of the Witwatersrand in 1972.

 The former missionary always remained devoted to the Baptist Church.
 He was elected President of the South African Baptist Union in 1949 and spent a year visiting churches and mission stations.
 He used his presidential address in condemning the recently established apartheid policy: I solemnly warn the Government that the spirit behind their apartheid legislation, and the way in which they are introducing discriminatory measures of all types today, will bring disaster upon this fair land of ours.